FAQ

-Some programs require knowledge of a foreign language and others are delivered in English.
-Study abroad is always a great opportunity to learn a new language through immersion and you may elect to take the courses on a pass/fail basis to avoid the possibility of your GPA being adversely impacted by a low grade in a new language.
+No. Some programs require knowledge of a foreign language and others are delivered in English.
+That said, study abroad is a great opportunity to learn a new language through immersion and you may elect to take the courses on a pass/fail basis to avoid the possibility of your GPA being adversely impacted by a low grade in a new language.

 Students in all majors would benefit from study abroad.
 While most students study